Skip to main content

 What should I avoid?

-What other drugs will affect Eylea or Eylea HD?
+What other drugs will affect Eylea?

-It is not likely that other drugs you take orally or inject will have an effect on Eylea or Eylea HD used in the eyes.
+It is not likely that other drugs you take orally or inject will have an effect on Eylea used in the eyes.
 However, many drugs can interact with each other.
 Tell your doctor about all the medicines you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Ingredients